11 Recruiting KPIs Your Hiring Team Needs To Track

 • Benchmarkcapable: Do you have comparative values from your industry or region for this metric?

-If a KPI checks each of these boxes for your organization, then we can recommend that you roll with it.
+If a KPI checks each of these boxes for your organisation, then we can recommend that you roll with it.
 Keep in mind, though, that different parts of your business (like commercial and industrial) may need different KPIs.

 The People Manual: HR Analytics & KPIs